letscontrolit/ESPEasy/docs/source/Rules/Rules.rst

 SendTo:  SendTo <unit>,<command>

-Imagine you have two ESPEasy modules, ESP#1 and ESP#2 In the Rules section of ESP#1 you have this:
+Imagine you have two ESP Easy modules, ESP#1 and ESP#2 In the Rules section of ESP#1 you have this:

 .. code-block:: html